Visit Metelkova Ljubljana for a unique experience

 When I visited during the day, it was quiet but visually spellbinding.

-Kooky Gollum-looking creatures hanging from the buildings.
-Colourful graffiti on the walls, the streets, the ceilings, even on the trash cans.
-Art installations of bike parts, vivid masks, prison windows, bright-coloured mosaic tiles, a wooden spider sculpture.
+Art installations of bike parts, vivid masks, prison windows, bright-colored mosaic tiles, and a wooden spider sculpture.
 Some of it was shocking while others resembled prestigious pieces of contemporary art.

-While there’s lots of graffiti and street art on the walls, Metelkova also has a museum called Galerija Alkatraz.
 The art gallery is aimed at supporting young and emerging artists to develop the local art scene.
 It features experimental art and Metelkova-specific projects.

 Metelkova nightlife

-Metelkova is also home to the local LGBT scene, centered in the lesbian Klub Monokel and gay Klub Tiffany.
+Metelkova is also home to the local LGBT scene, centered on the lesbian Klub Monokel and gay Klub Tiffany.
 The clubs are not open every night so check out their Facebook pages for info.

 Is it safe to visit?